Montana-Code-School/jeux/README.md

   * Add a description
   * Add the Git masters as reviewers
   * **Do not merge in your own branch to master, must have a new set of eyes merge into master**

+### Code
 * Code must be formatted and clean before a merge may be done

-### Code
-* Everyone must have the same linter downloaded on their preferred editor

 ### Due Dates
 * If you are unable to get a project done by it's stated due date